splynx/docs/files/en/networking/authentication_admins_radius/admin_login_to_cisco/admin_login_to_cisco.md

 Splynx has 3 permission levels - *Full, Write and Read.* These levels can be mapped to Cisco privilege levels:
 ![Edit administrator](cisco_admin_2.png)

-I'm creating admin with Full rights and then in `Config → Radius → Cisco` will choose that attribute used for Full access has privilege level 15:
+In this example, we are creating an admin with Full rights and then in `Config → Radius → Cisco` we will choose the attribute that is used for Full access and has the privilege level 15:

 ![NAS config](cisco_admin_3.png)

-Cisco-AVPair = shel:priv-lvl=15 says that Splynx will grant privilege level 15 to test admin when he connects to Cisco router/switch:
+Cisco-AVPair = shel:priv-lvl=15 defines that Splynx will grant the privilege level 15 to the test admin when he connects to the Cisco router/switch:

 ![](cisco_admin_4.png)

-Also we need to add router to Splynx and choose NAS type = Cisco and setup the same Radius secret as we will setup on Cisco router:
+Also, we need to add the router to Splynx, choose the NAS type = Cisco, and setup the same Radius secret we intend to use when setting up the Cisco router:

 ![NAS config](cisco_admin_6.png)

-Now we need to configure Cisco device to accept radius authentication and privilege levels:
+Now we need to configure the Cisco device to accept radius authentication and privilege levels:

 ```
 aaa new-model